Create a Website Account - Manage notification subscriptions, save form progress and more.

 Registered voters can log on to find one-click personalized voting information

-If you are 65 years of age or older come the Village Hall or email us a copy of your driver's license at email@example.com with your Deer Park address and we will notify Groot on your behalf.
+If you are 65 years of age or older you can come to the Village Office or email us a copy of your driver's license at email@example.com with your Deer Park address and we will notify Groot on your behalf.

-The Village of Deer Park has three Notary Publics in office.
+Yes.
+A Notary Public is a sworn public officer with the power to perform a number of official legal acts.
+The office of notary public is technically classified as a ministerial office, meaning it does not involve significant legal judgment or judicial-style discretion of the acts being performed.
+The Village of Deer Park has two Notary Publics in the office.
 Residents can stop by the Village office and request this service on a drop in basis.
 Office hours are 8:00 a.m. to 4:00 p.m.
 Monday through Friday.
-However, it is encouraged to call beforehand to assure there is one in the office at that time.
+However, it is encouraged to call beforehand to assure there is a notary in the office at that time.

 1. Call the Village to make sure a notary is available.